adriandelisle/grunt-casper-queue/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 20/02/2015    v0.0.8    add the option to set the cwd for the casperjs exec
 * 18/02/2015    v0.0.7    typos
 * 18/02/2015    v0.0.6    updated readme to reflect current state of the project
 * 12/02/2015    v0.0.5    missed renaming the project in one place